Gateway recognizes employee innovation

 Below are summaries of all of the Spirit of Innovation entries.

-Arts & Sciences Shadow Day: Shadow Day is an opportunity for prospective students to test their fit with the Associate of Arts and Associate of Science degrees at Gateway.
+Arts & Sciences Shadow Day: Shadow Day is an opportunity for prospective students to test their fit with the Associate of Arts and Associate in Science degrees at Gateway.
 There is no other program like Shadow Day at Gateway or KCTCS.
 While there are other visitation programs offered, the Shadow Day event is unique because allows prospective students to sit in on classes, not just tour the facilities.
 Perspective students sit down with current students to learn more about Gateway.
 The focus is providing students an “inside look” into the AA and AS degrees and life as a student at Gateway - something never done before.

 Community Connections: The creative and progressive vision for Gateway’s Urban setting launched the creation and implementation of Gateway’s Community Education (CE) program and organized exhibits in the Gateway gallery in the Center for Technology, Innovation and Enterprise (TIE) building.
 This vision ties together community education and cultural/fine arts in a unique way that provides Gateway and the community learning and participation opportunities, which have not existed in the past.
 Partnerships with the City of Covington, RCov, and local creatives give a new spin to the traditional thought of community education and arts exhibits.